oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/_index.md

 pre = "<b> </b>"
 +++

-Learn how to start, stop, restart, and scale the domain's servers.
+Learn how to start, stop, restart, and scale the WebLogic Server instances in your domain.

 {{% children style="h4" description="true" %}}